Last Updated on March 31, 2021 by Helga Dosa

-There are many sites in the area that date back to the Greek times and many of the towns and villages have very interesting historical centers.
-Towns like Laino Castello boast castles, monasteries and sanctuaries that are not to be missed.
+There are many sites in the area that dates back to Greek times and many of the towns and villages have very interesting historical centers.
+Towns like Laino Castello boast castles, monasteries, and sanctuaries that are not to be missed.

 The territory of the national park is mainly mountainous and includes several very high summits made up of the Southern Apennine mountains in Campania and Calabria.
 The Mount Alpi and the Orsomarso mountains are also quite important.

 The rare pinus leucodermis can be seen on the park’s highest peaks.
-The slopes of the mountains are covered with thick and impenetrable woods of turkey oak, chestnut trees and beech trees along with many aromatic herbs, fruits, mushrooms and musk.
-Various springs of cold and clear water descend into the valleys in these areas which fill up the gorges of Rosa, Lao and Raganello.
-There are also many open spaces in the national park where other type of landscape and flora can be seen like orchids, peonies, violets, flowers, thistles, brooms, hawthorns, mistletoes, blackberry bushes, hollies, wild pear, corn fields and other gentle vegetation.
+The slopes of the mountains are covered with thick and impenetrable woods of turkey oak, chestnut trees, and beech trees along with many aromatic herbs, fruits, mushrooms, and musk.
+Various springs of cold and clear water descend into the valleys in these areas which fill up the gorges of Rosa, Lao, and Raganello.
+There are also many open spaces in the national park where another type of landscape and flora can be seen like orchids, peonies, violets, flowers, thistles, brooms, hawthorns, mistletoes, blackberry bushes, hollies, wild pear, cornfields, and other gentle vegetation.

 In Pollino National Park there are many interesting places that can be explored, which are rich in nature as well as history.
 For natural beauty head to the valleys like Sarmento, Mercure, Frido, Rosa, Raganello, Argentino, Lao, Fagosa and Pietrasasso, as well as the Piano di Novacco, Piani del Pollino and Mount Alpi.

-A visit to Pollino National Park is a sure way to discover culture, history and natural beauty.
+A visit to Pollino National Park is a sure way to discover the culture, history, and natural beauty.
 In so many ways this is an area that showcases the majesty that occurs when man and nature combine.